-'Still Life' at the Penguin Café (1988) is a 1 Act ballet by David Bintley focussing on the plight of endangered animals around the world.
-It is on tour this autumn and you can find out more about the show by clicking HERE.
-For more information on our interactive animals, please scroll down!
+'Still Life' at the Penguin Café (1988) is a one-act ballet by David Bintley focussing on the plight of endangered animals around the world.
+No performances of this ballet are currently available, but you can find more information about some of the animals featured by scrolling down.

 Manchester Evening News Award 1988